This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 The Second Continental Congress

-Perhaps the most important decision reached by Congress was to appoint George Washington as commander-in-chief of the newly established Continental Army on June 15, 1775.
+Perhaps the most important decision Congress made was to appoint George Washington as commander-in-chief of the newly established Continental Army on June 15, 1775.
 The new army was tasked with opposing the most formidable military in the world.
 However, while Congress was preparing for a military struggle against the British, the body was not giving up on a peaceful resolution to the conflict.

 To this end, Congress drafted two documents, the Olive Branch Petition and the Declaration of the Causes and Necessity of Taking up Arms, further attempts at reconciliation.
 King George III ignored them both.